NI U21s suffer second Euro 2025 qualifying defeat

 Last updated on .From the section Northern Ireland

-Northern Ireland U21s went down to second successive defeat in their U21 Euro 2025 qualifying campaign as they were edged out 1-0 by Ukraine in Slovakia.
+Northern Ireland Under-21s went down to a second successive defeat in their Euro 2025 qualifying campaign as they were edged out 1-0 by Ukraine in Slovakia.

 Tommy Wright's side were beaten 1-0 by Luxembourg in their opening qualifier on Thursday at Mourneview Park.